Radioteddy/elipy/README.md

 The above-written definition does not include electron density of states at Fermi level.
 One needs to divide $\alpha^2 F$ over $N_F$ to get physically meaningful results.

-The current implemetation of supports Gaussian representation of delta-functions.
+The current implemetation supports Gaussian representation of delta-functions.
 Project uses mpi4py for many-core parallelization and Numba for acceleration of procedures dealing with iteration over numpy arrays.

+Elipy is insipired by ElectronPhononCoupling and Abipy projects, and uses some of their utility functions.
+Apologies for code copy-pasting, it allows to keep dependency list as short as possible.

 ## Getting Started